 Regardless of variety, mint is one of the fastest spreading and most invasive herbs in the garden and should be pruned often for general upkeep.

 About Peppermint Culinary Herb Seeds

 Peppermint is perhaps one of the best know herbs worldwide.

 It is refreshing in drinks, used to calm an upset stomach and in candies to mention a few uses.

 Peppermint thrives in full sun and spreads via its roots.

 We recommend planting peppermint under your roses.
 Both love sun and seem to complement each other.

 Peppermint is one of the best herbs that offers an option for caffeine-free tea!
 As a medicinal remedy, the warm minty flavor and pungent aroma of Peppermint flavoring is often used for even common sinus colds or to help relax muscles.
 Herbal mint tea is a healthy choice for kids if they have a stomach ache, as Peppermint can help treat digestion and nausea.

-Peppermint Garden Herb Seeds Per Package:
+Peppermint Culinary Herb Seeds Per Package:

-- 1 g - Approximately 12000 Seeds
+- 1 g - Packet - Approx 12,000 Seeds